redhatci/ansible-collection-redhatci-ocp/roles/create-certification-project/README.md

-privileged                 | true                                 | false or true: false when the container is isolated from the host, and true when the container requires special Host level privileges. release_category           | "Generally Available"                | Whether the resource to certify is either GA or Beta, choose between: "Generally Available" or "Beta". repository_description     | "Add a description of project here"  | This will be displayed on the container catalog repository overview page. organization_id            | None                                 | This is required if you use cert_settings, [Company ID](https://redhat-connect.gitbook.io/partner-guide-for-red-hat-openshift-and-container/appendix/connect-portal-api/project-creation#company-id)
+privileged                 | true                                 | false or true: false when the container is isolated from the host, and true when the container requires special Host level privileges. release_category           | "Generally Available"                | Whether the resource to certify is either GA or Beta, choose between: "Generally Available" or "Beta". repository_description     | "Add a description of project here"  | This will be displayed on the container catalog repository overview page.

 ## Variables to define for project settings under `cert_listings` main variable (Optional)